-- 1. The owner or operator shall operate the stationary emergency standby engine, only to mitigate emergency conditions or for reliability-related activities (maintenance and testing).
+- 1. The owner or operator shall operate the stationary emergency standby engine only to mitigate emergency conditions or for reliability-related activities (maintenance and testing).
 Operating while mitigating emergency conditions and while emission testing to show compliance with this part is unlimited.
-Operating for reliability-related activities are limited to 50 hours per year.

-(Basis: Emergency Standby Engines, Hours of Operation Regulation 9-8-330) - The Owner/Operator shall equip the emergency standby engine(s) with: a non-resettable totalizing meter that measures hours of operation or fuel usage.
-(Basis: Emergency Standby Engines, Monitoring and Recordkeeping 9-8-530) - 3.
-The Owner/Operator shall not operate unless the natural gas fired engine is abated with a Catalytic Converter/Silencer Unit. - 4.
-Records: The Owner/Operator shall maintain the following monthly records in a District- approved log for at least 24 months from the date of entry.
+Operating for reliability-related activities are limited to 50 hours per year. - (Basis: Emergency Standby Engines, Hours of Operation Regulation 9-8-330) - 2.
+The Owner/Operator shall equip the emergency standby engine(s) with: a non-resettable totalizing meter that measures hours of operation or fuel usage. - (Basis: Emergency Standby Engines, Monitoring and Record keeping 9-8-530) - 3.
+The Owner/Operator shall not operate unless the liquid petroleum gas fired engine is abated with a Catalytic Converter. - (Basis: Cumulative Increase) - 4.
+Records: The Owner/Operator shall maintain the following monthly records in a District-approved log for at least 36 months from the date of entry or 60 months from the date of entry for a Title V Facility.
 Log entries shall be retained on-site, either at a central location or at the engine's location, and made immediately available to the District staff upon request. - a.
 Hours of operation (maintenance and testing). - b.
 Hours of operation for emission testing. - c.
 Hours of operation (emergency). - d.
 For each emergency, the nature of the emergency condition. - e.
 Fuel usage for engine.